lenawe/ventilation-indicator/README.md

 ### Set-up
 1. For ensuring a stable connection of your sensor, solder a pin header first.
-2. Connect sensor to the Raspberry Pi using the jumper wires following the following image:
+2. Connect the sensor to the Raspberry Pi using the jumper wires following the following image:
 <p align="center">
   <img src='https://pypi-camo.freetls.fastly.net/e1c7e61175cad5b70af740e8305ea3b1e50b1104/68747470733a2f2f692e696d6775722e636f6d2f38693373536c432e706e67' width='300' alt="Connection of BME280 sensor to Raspberry Pi" style="transform:rotate(90deg);">
 </p>
-3. In case you set-up your raspberry pi the very first time, there are numerous guides to be followed.
+3. In case you set-up your Raspberry Pi the very first time, there are numerous guides to be followed.
 One example is given here: [How to Set Up a Headless Raspberry Pi, Without Ever Attaching a Monitor](https://www.tomshardware.com/reviews/raspberry-pi-headless-setup-how-to,6028.html)

 ## Installation
 ### Software required to be installed on your laptop